Ill health retirement and your pension

 I have transitioned to and retired from the 2015 scheme

-If you retired with a tier 2/upper tier pension you can rejoin after one year beginning with the first day you return to employment.
+If you retired with a tier 2/upper tier pension you can rejoin after a period of one year has passed beginning with the first day you return to employment.

 Glossary